 - Which projects need people?

-- How does my labor scheduling strategy look into the coming months and years?
+- How does my labor scheduling strategy look in the coming months and years?

 When allocating a team member to a project, tools like Bridgit Bench will filter your team by title and availability to help you ensure you’re allocating the right person for the required project role.
 When project dates shift, Bridgit Bench helps to quickly adjust the entire team’s schedule and visualize any scheduling issues a change may create by leveraging the People and Project Gantt views.
 To learn more about Gantt charts and why they’re important in construction, read this blog.